zapcriativo/react-native-super-alert/README.md

     console.log('Cancel Action')
   }
 ```
-Note: You can use the confirm params in all alert types, and in the default alert the button used confirm action
+Note: You can use the confirm params in all alert types

 ## Other types